Translation

 Elizabeth Royte's ('Bottlemania', 'Garbage Land') notes on waste, water, whatever.

-• Water SISWEB
+• Water Matters

 • WaterWired

-All things fresh water: news, comment, and analysis from Michael E. Campana, Director of the Institute for Water and Watersheds at Oregon State University (water.oregonstate.edu).
+All things freshwater: news, comment, publications and analysis from hydrogeologist Michael E. Campana, Professor at Oregon State University and Technical Director of the AWRA.

 « Lake Baikal May Hold Secret to Oil Origins | Main | Oregon State University Professor Jane Lubchenco to Pilot NOAA »